iggredible/Learn-Vim/ch27_vimscript_functions.md

 endfunction
 ```

-If you run `:echo Tasty()`, note that after Vim displays "Tasty!", it returns 0, the implicit return value.
+If you run `:echo Tasty()` using the function above, after Vim displays "Tasty", it returns 0, the implicit return value.
 To make `Tasty()` to return "Tasty" value, you can do this:

 ```
 function!
 Tasty()